Zuzana Čaputová: Political activities

-In December 2017, Čaputová announced her entry into the emerging political party Progressive Slovakia, and in January 2018, she was elected as a Vice-Chairwoman at the party's first congress, aiding 's efforts to assure the representation of a credible socially-liberal alternative to the conservative status quo in Slovakia.

-As a co-founding member of Progressive Slovakia, a non-parliamentary socially liberal and progressive party, she served as its Deputy Chair until March 2019, when she resigned due to her presidential candidacy. Čaputová was the party's candidate in the 2019 Slovak presidential election and proceeded to be elected president in the second round, after receiving over 58% of the vote and beating her opponent Vice President of the European Commission Maroš Šefčovič, an independent who was supported by the long-dominant Smer–SD party.
+As a co-founding member of Progressive Slovakia, a non-parliamentary liberal party, Čaputová served as its deputy chair until March 2019, after which she resigned due to her presidential candidacy. Čaputová was the party's candidate in the 2019 Slovak presidential election and proceeded to be elected president in the second round, after receiving over 58% of the vote and beating her opponent Vice President of the European Commission Maroš Šefčovič, an independent who was supported by the long-dominant Smer–SD party.

 Presidency

 In a press conference held on 29 March 2018, Čaputová announced her bid for the Slovak presidency in the 2019 presidential race as the candidate of Progressive Slovakia.
 Robert Mistrík, another strong contender, withdrew from the race and endorsed her on 26 February 2019.
-She said she had felt compelled to run for the Presidency after the murder of the investigative journalist Ján Kuciak.
+She said she had felt compelled to run for the Presidency after the murder of Ján Kuciak, an investigative journalist.

 Čaputová won the first round of the election on 16 March 2019, with 40.57% of the vote.
 She then defeated her second-place opponent, Maroš Šefčovič, by around 58% to 42% in the second run-off round on 30 March 2019.
 The second-round turnout of just 41.79% was the lowest for any round of voting in that type of election in Slovakia.
 The number of votes with which Čaputová was elected to office was also the lowest for any directly elected Slovak president to date.
 Her presidential inauguration took place on 15 June 2019 during a special session of the National Council in Bratislava.

 She was rated as the most trusted politician in the country in both 2020 and 2021, with 83% and 58% of citizens polled saying they saw her as trustworthy, respectively.
 A December 2019 poll in the neighboring Czech Republic showed that she had a higher approval rating there (54% approval, 18% disapproval) than incumbent President Miloš Zeman (46% approval, 50% disapproval).

-A poll in late May 2022 reported that 15% of voters would "certainly" vote for her, with additional 34% considering a vote for her in the next presidential election, which is scheduled for April 2024.
+A poll in late May 2022 reported that 15% of voters would "certainly" vote for her, with additional 34% considering a vote for her in the 2024 Slovak presidential election.
+In 2023, Čaputová was mentioned as a possible candidate to replace NATO Secretary-General Jens Stoltenberg following his expected retirement that same year.
+On 20 June 2023, Čaputová announced that she would not run for re-election, citing the stress created by four major crises during her term: the COVID-19 pandemic, Russia's war in Ukraine, the energy crisis, and soaring inflation.
+Her decision was commented on by Czech President Petr Pavel with regret and her predecessor Andrej Kiska with sadness.
+Similar positions were expressed by centre-right and former coalition parties.
+Opposition headed by SMER-SSD, HLAS-SD, and SNS welcomed her decision.